ECP-WarpX/WarpX/Docs/source/usage/pwfa.rst

 With this configuration the driver excites a nonlinear plasma wake and drives the bubble depleted of plasma electrons where the beam accelerates, as can be seen in Fig. `[fig:PWFA] <#fig:PWFA>`__.

 .. figure:: PWFA.png
+   :alt: figure not found

-   :alt: [fig:PWFA] Plot of 2D PWFA example at dump 1000
+   Plot of 2D PWFA example at dump 1000.

    [fig:PWFA] Plot of the driver (blue), beam (red) and plasma_e (green) electron macroparticle distribution at the time step 1000 of the example simulation.
    These are overlapping the 2D plot of the longitudinal electric field showing the accelerating/deccelerating (red/blue) regions of the plasma bubble.